awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.3.0 - TODO =

 * Added the ability to accept Bitcoin payments.
-* Updated to most recent Stripe PHP library (v2.1.1).
+* Updated to most recent Stripe PHP library (v2.1.1), which now requires PHP 5.3.3 or higher.
 * Scripts and styles now only enqueued on posts and pages where required.
 * Added option to always enqueue scripts and styles on every post and page.
 * Added function to remove unwanted formatting in shortcodes.